I discuss the best BLW baby finger food ideas for pincer grasp practice for babies and toddlers 9 -12 months or older.

 Starting solids can be nerve wracking, exciting, fun, and totally scary.
 There is so much information, misinformation and straight up opinions out there about how, when, and what to feed baby, that I get that you might feel like holding onto the simplicity of exclusively bottle or breastfeeding for life.
 Ha.
 Cute thought, but alas, babies grow into toddlers and toddlers need to EAT real, wholesome finger foods just like you and I!

 If you’ve been following along on the Abbey’s Kitchen blog and my Facebook group, the Millennial Mom’s Guide to Mindful Meal Planning, you’ll know that I am a big fan of Baby Led Weaning (BLW) because it means skipping purees and going straight to finger foods.
-To make it easy for you to get started, I even developed an awesome meal plan for introducing solids and allergens the BLW way in the first 30 days.
+To make it easy for you to get started, I even developed an awesome meal plan full of ideas for introducing solids and allergens the BLW way in the first 30 days.

-But while we want to maintain the safety rules for choking prevention until 4 years old, the appropriate shape for baby finger foods change a baby hits a new developmental milestone- the development of pincer grasp.
+But while we want to maintain the safety rules for choking prevention until 4 years old, the appropriate shape for baby finger foods change a baby hits a new developmental milestone – the development of pincer grasp.

-What is Pincer Grasp?
+What is the Pincer Grasp?

 Pincer grasp involves the coordination of the index finger and the thumb to hold onto an item.
 When you or I button up our pants, pick up a lipstick, or grab a sheet of paper, we are exercising our pincer grasp.